 STEP 5: MOVE FORWARD

-Now that you’ve let go of the negativity and reset your mind, the final step is to make the most of your fresh start!
-Make a conscious effort to move forward and make today a good day by doing something that feels good.
+Now that you’ve decided to move forward, the final step is to make the most of your fresh start!
+Make a conscious effort to be intentional with your time and energy and to make today a good day by doing something that feels good.

 Again, there are endless possibilities and you need to decide what works best for you (in fact, it’s not a bad idea to put some thought into this before you’re having a bad day!).
 To inspire you, here a few things that work for me: